Straightedge and compass construction: Constructing regular polygons

 There are known to be an infinitude of constructible regular polygons with an even number of sides (because if a regular n-gon is constructible, then so is a regular 2n-gon and hence a regular 4n-gon, 8n-gon, etc.).
-However, there are only 31 known constructible regular n-gons with an odd number of sides.
+However, there are only 5 known Fermat primes, giving only 31 known constructible regular n-gons with an odd number of sides.